mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ::: danger

-Note: This site is work-in-progress and the mainnet library is currently in a prototype stage.
+Note: This site is a work-in-progress and the mainnet library is currently in a prototype stage.
 Things may and will change randomly.
 There is no backward compatibility guarantee yet, even though we try not to break things too often.
 Use at your own risk.
 To see the old site with the full plan (yet to be implemented), go [here](https://web.archive.org/web/20200810182937/https://mainnet.cash/).